 Abbreviations and acronyms

+PD (PAC Device)

 General descriptions

-This clause provides the basic framework of nodes and links.
-The framework serves as a prerequisite to supporting the functions of nodes and links and their interactions specified later in detail.
+This clause provides the basic framework of PDs and links.
+The framework serves as a prerequisite to supporting the functions of PDs and links and their interactions specified later in detail.
 It covers the following aspects — the architecture, components, services, the network topology used for medium access, the transmission range, the reference model used for functional partitioning, and the time base used for access scheduling, and the security paradigm used for message protection.

-Architecture
+Concepts and architecture

 This subclause presents the concepts of IEEE 802.15.8 and how the architectural components are related to the overall procedure.

+802.15.8 PAC shall support a fully distributed, decentralized, data scalable, and self organized system.

+802.15.8 PAC shall support low data rate long distance.

+Possibly aided by higher layers, PD shall support selective exchange of data with specific other PDs or groups of PDs

 Components

-IEEE 802.15.8 consists of several components that operate corresponding to each other to provide Peer Aware Communications that supports peer aware discovery and communications to connected nodes.
+IEEE 802.15.8 consists of several components that operate corresponding to each other to provide Peer Aware Communications that supports peer aware discovery and communications to connected PDPDs.

+[Example]

-Discovering Node (DN) means a node which is doing discovery function and is not connected yet.
+Discovering PD (DPD) means a PD which is doing discovery function and is not connected yet.

-Connected Node (CN) means a node which is connected to another node.
+Connected PD (CPD) means a PD which is connected to another PD.

-Service Group (SG) means a collection of nodes which are connected by the same service set.
+Service Group (SG) means a collection of PDs which are connected by the same service set.

 Services

+802.15.8 PAC shall support a PD ability to:

+Discover other PDs in proximity and be discoverable by them

+Discover other PDs in proximity but not be discoverable by them

+Be discoverable by other PDs but not discover them

+Neither discover nor be discoverable

 Reference model

-All nodes are internally partitioned into a physical (PHY) layer and a medium access control (MAC) sublayer of the data link layer, in accordance with the ISO/OSI-IEEE Std 802-2001 reference model.
-Direct communications between nodes are to transpire at the PHY layer and MAC sublayer as specified in this standard; Message security services are to occur at the MAC sublayer, and security key generations are to take place inside and/or outside the MAC sublayer.
+All PDs are internally partitioned into a physical (PHY) layer and a medium access control (MAC) sublayer of the data link layer, in accordance with the ISO/OSI-IEEE Std 802-2001 reference model.
+Direct communications between PDs are to transpire at the PHY layer and MAC sublayer as specified in this standard; Message security services are to occur at the MAC sublayer, and security key generations are to take place inside and/or outside the MAC sublayer.

-Within a node, the MAC provides its service to the higher layer through the MAC service access point (SAP) located immediately above the MAC sublayer, while the PHY provides its service to the MAC through the PHY SAP located between them.
+Within a PD, the MAC provides its service to the higher layer through the MAC service access point (SAP) located immediately above the MAC sublayer, while the PHY provides its service to the MAC through the PHY SAP located between them.
 On transmission, the higher layer passes MAC service data units (MSDUs) to the MAC sublayer via the MAC SAP, and the MAC sublayer passes MAC frames (also known as MAC protocol data units or MPDUs) to the PHY layer via the PHY SAP.
 On reception, the PHY layer passes MAC frames to the MAC sublayer via the PHY SAP, and the MAC sublayer passes MSDUs to the higher layer via the MAC SAP.
 Both MAC SAP and PHY SAP are not exposed and their specifications are beyond the scope of this standard.

-There may be a logical node management entity (NME) that exchanges network management information with the PHY and MAC as well as with other layers.
+There may be a logical PD management entity (PDME) that exchanges network management information with the PHY and MAC as well as with other layers.

-Time base

-A node is to establish a time reference base where the time axis is divided into superframes of equal length and each superframe is composed of TU (Time Unit) of equal length and numbered from 0, 1, ..., m, where m ≤ [TBD].
-A specific interval may be referenced in terms of the numbered TUs comprising it, and a point of time may be referenced in terms of the numbered TU preceding or following it as appropriate.

 Topology

-Several topologies are considered to support various service interactions within nodes.
+Several topologies are considered to support various service interactions within PDs.

-One-to-one, star (one-to-multiple or multiple-to-one) topology shall be supported.
-Mesh topology may be supportable for the specific service.
+One-to-one, one-to-many topology shall be supported.

+802.15.8 PAC shall support PD participation in at least two independent one-to-many peer to peer communications with different peers at the same time.

+802.15.8 PAC shall support a PD having simultaneous communication links for different applications.

+Mesh topology may be supported.

 Transmission range